Nasller/CodeGlancePro/.github/ISSUE_TEMPLATE/bug_report.md

 1. Which Glance version and IDEA version?

-2. Do you enabled reader mode option?

-3. Could you show Glance config picture and minimap picture?
+2. Could you show Glance config picture and minimap picture?

-4. What steps will reproduce the issue?
+3. What steps will reproduce the issue?